Do Semi-Truck Accidents Go to Trial?

 How the Semi-Truck Claims and Lawsuit Process Works

 After a crash, injured people can file a claim with the trucking company’s insurance carrier.
 You’ll work with a claims adjuster to record the details of the crash, the extent of your injuries, and other details.
 However, the insurance adjuster works for the company, not you.
 Their job is to settle your claim as quickly and cheaply as they can, not provide you with legal advice about how to maximize the value of your claim.
-Be very carful working with these people.
+Be very careful working with these people.
 In fact, it’s in your best interest to contact an attorney before making any kind of official statement that could put your claim at risk.

-Once you’ve filed an insurance claim, you and your lawyer will go back and forth with the company.
+Once you’ve filed an insurance claim, you and your Mobile truck accident lawyer will go back and forth with the company.
 At this point in the process, your lawyer will clearly outline the value of your claim, and demand a settlement that covers your medical costs, lost wages, and other expenses.
 The insurance company will have an opportunity to do the right thing and offer you a fair amount.
 You can choose to accept that amount, which would be the end of your case.

 If they refuse to offer a fair settlement, you and your attorney can decide whether you want to sue the trucking company and any other liable parties.